 Although self-insured companies save money by not paying profits to carriers, third party companies are not completely out of the equation.
 You still need a plan administrator (TPA) access to a network of doctors and hospitals (PPO) and specialist like Access HealthNet can help you find a select panel of health providers that will increase options and value.

 Self-insurance is not without risks, but the rewards can be tremendous.
-Employers of all sizes are considering self-insurance, choosing the right partners, Broker, TPA, PPO and others are essential to realizing maximum savings and reducing risk.
+Employers of all sizes are considering self-insurance, choosing the right partners, Broker, TPA, PPO and others is essential to realizing maximum savings and reducing risk.